Generic regularity of intermediate complex structure limits

+(We note that $\Delta_k$ are open in $\Delta$, so their neighborhoods may be taken as disjoint).
 Variants of this PDE have also featured in recent works on complete noncompact Calabi-Yau manifolds \cite{CL,CTY}.
 We emphasize that because $u$ does not depend on $x_k$ on $U_k$, it can be locally regarded as a function of $n$ variables.
 The Hessian $D^2 u$ is taken with respect to these $n$ variables, and $D_k u=0$.